ericreinsmidt/nextui-rss-reader/README.md

 - The Verge
 - Slashdot

 You can add, edit, or delete feeds from the feed list screen on the device.
-Add any subreddit with .rss after the subreddit name, e.g., https://reddit.com/r/example/.rss
+Add any subreddit with `.rss` after the subreddit URL, e.g., `https://reddit.com/r/example/.rss`

 ## Controls